spree/spree/guides/content/developer/core/preferences.md

 ### Motivation

 Preferences for models within an application are very common.
 Although the rule of thumb is to keep the number of preferences available to a minimum, sometimes it's necessary if you want users to have optional preferences like disabling e-mail notifications.

-General application settings like `site_name` are also available to help customize your Spree store.

 Both use cases are handled by Spree Preferences.
 They are easy to define, provide quick cached reads, persist across restarts and do not require additional columns to be added to your models' tables.